modrpc-org/modrpc-org.github.io/src/motivating-example.md

     }

     impl @(Server) {
+        // Each TaskManager Server must specify how to spawn its tasks.
         new_task: NewTask<SpawnPayload> -> void,
     }

     methods @(Server) {
+        // The server's tasks can invoke this method to send status updates to clients.
         post_status: PostTaskStatus<State> -> void,
     }

-    methods @(Client) {
+    // Clients can request to spawn and cancel tasks. methods @(Client) {
         spawn: async SpawnPayload -> result<SpawnSuccess, SpawnError<Error>>,
         cancel: async TaskId -> result<void, CancelError>,
     }

     state {
+        // Clients will be provided a list of all pending tasks when they first connect.
         pending_tasks: [TaskId],
     }
 }